-- 39. Risk escalation: Risks deemed to be particularly high and significantly out of appetite are described as being out of risk tolerance and requiring escalation.
+- 37.39.Risk escalation: Risks deemed to be particularly high and significantly out of appetite are described as being out of risk tolerance and requiring escalation.
 Risk tolerances may be in the context of a major incident or a risk indicator breaching a certain threshold, or may be a high-risk issue highlighted by an oversight body.
-Formal escalation, as well as deescalation, is crucial; it drives transparency to accountable managers and defines the protocols of engagement and interaction between first and second line actors.
-Jointly, this improves the quality of risk responses and decision-making. - 40.
-Risk Leads, with support from the enterprise risk management function, are responsible for aggregation and monitoring of gaps in the management of their risk specialisms.
-This supports informed decision-making by senior managers and provides an analysis of priority oversight issues based on a review from internal audits, proactive integrity reviews, fraud and corruption-related investigations, policy evaluations and evaluation syntheses, and external audit and Joint Inspection Unit reports. - 41.
-Risk escalation also takes place upon the activation of a WFP emergency response.
+Formal escalation, as well as deescalation, is important sincecrucial; it drives transparency to accountable managers and defines the protocols of engagement and interaction between first and second line actors.
+Jointly, this improves the quality of risk responses and decision-making. - 38.40.Risk Leads, with support from the enterprise risk management Divisionfunction, are responsible for aggregation and monitoring of gaps in the management of their risk specialisms.
+This supports informed decision-making by senior managers and provides an analysis of priority oversight issues based on a review from internal audits, proactive integrity reviews, fraud and corruption-related investigations, policy evaluations and evaluation syntheses, and external audit and Joint Inspection Unit reports. - 39.41.Risk escalation also takes place upon the activation of a WFP emergency response.
 Two corporate coordination bodies exist to facilitate WFP's internal coordination of emergency response operations.
 The Strategic Task Force and the Operational Task Force are internal coordination bodies that meet for major emergencies (Level 3 and 2), to support informed decision-making and facilitate efficient and effective coordination.
 The task forces address operational issues and refer strategic issues to executive management.
-Major risks to emergency response are escalated to these task forces to ensure that there is adequate follow-up.
+Major risks to emergency response are escalated to these task forces to ensure that there is adequate follow-up. - 40.42.
+Risk reporting: Effective risk management requires a continual process of capturing and sharing risk information that flows up, down and across WFP's three lines of defense.
+Risk reporting is therefore required at the headquarters/functional, regional and country level, based around risk categories and supported by relevant risk data within the framework of context-specific risk appetite.
+Risk Leads are expected to support the reporting process in line with functional oversight responsibilities.
+Risk reporting will be included in the periodic oversight and operational briefings.